frhd143/BinarySearchTree/README.md

 ```
 The function prints the code you need to copy and paste in the website above.

+## Contributing
+Contributions to this project are welcome.
+If you find a bug or want to suggest an improvement, please open an issue or submit a pull request.
+Or email me here: f.asadi2002@gmail.com

 ## License
 This code is released under the MIT License.